Gigoo25/BrainiacAutoCleanupTool/Readme.txt

 	R) Will create a restore point prior to running the tool.
 	A) This will auto close the tool when done running the tool.
 	L) This will show you the output logs of the tools that have ran.
-	C) This will open the coments once when done running the tool to be able to paste them into logmein.
+	C) This will open the comments once when done running the tool to be able to paste them into log-me-in.
 	DC) This will delete the comments when done running the tool.
 	DL) This will delete the logs when done running the tool.
 	DT) This will delete the tools/functions when done running the tool.